stellar/actions/sdf-ecr-login/README.md

 # ECR Login via OIDC — Composite Action

-Reusable GitHub Actions composite action that handles AWS OIDC authentication and ECR login (private and public).
+Reusable GitHub Actions composite action that handles AWS OIDC authentication, ECR login (private and public), and automatic ECR repository creation.
 Callers must provide the OIDC and ECR role ARNs as inputs, and can optionally override the AWS region and enable public ECR login.

+This action also installs an `ecr-push` CLI command that replaces `docker push`.
+It automatically creates the ECR repository (with the correct `Repository` tag) if it doesn't already exist, then pushes the image.

 ## Usage